-.
-If you've read my 10 Things To Do In Gruene Texas post, then you already know it's one of my favorite small towns in the lovely state of Texas.
-A holiday season visit is an absolute must, so I wanted to create a separate post with all the pertinent details all about enjoying the holidays in Gruene Texas.
+If you've read my 10 Things To Do In Gruene Texas post, then you already know it's one of my favorite small towns in the entire state of Texas.
+A visit during the holiday season is an absolute must!
+Here's a complete guide to the holidays in Gruene Texas.

 Before I begin, here's a map so you can familiarize yourself with the town:

 The most important date to note this year is Saturday, December 2, 2017, because that's the day of the Gruene Town Lighting.
-If you can only pick one day to visit Gruene all year, this would be my top suggestion.
-It'll be crowded, but so worth it!
-The entire town gets into the holiday spirit.
+If you can only pick one day to visit Gruene all year, this is my top suggestion.
+It's crowded, but so worth it because the entire town gets into the holiday spirit.

 The picturesque town of Gruene — all dressed up and ready for the holidays.